-- 1. The dispensing is in accordance with a written drug dispensing procedure signed by a licensed physician and a licensed pharmacist that has been reviewed by the Georgia Board of Pharmacy and under the authority of an order issued in conformity with a nurse protocol. - 2.
+- 1. The dispensing is in accordance with a written drug dispensing procedure3 signed by a licensed physician and a licensed pharmacist that has been reviewed by the Georgia Board of Pharmacy and under the authority of an order issued in conformity with a nurse protocol. - 2.
 There must be documented preparation and performance (i.e., ability to perform) specific to dispensing dangerous drugs based on a written dispensing procedure.
 Documentation should include that each RN has read and understands the drug dispensing procedure. - 3.
 A copy of the drug dispensing procedure must be accessible in each of the specific sites where the RN is practicing under nurse protocols and be available upon request.
 The procedure must be signed by the pharmacist and physician who have established it. - 4.
 The RN shall exercise diligence in protecting drugs and records from loss or theft, in accordance with the rules of the Georgia Board of Pharmacy. - 5.
 The RN is not authorized to dispense a drug: - a.
-Based on a prescription written by either a public health or private physician, - Pursuant to an order written on a patient's chart by a physician, an advanced practice registered nurse, physician's assistant or another RN, - c.
-Based on a written or verbal recommendation from a communicable disease specialist (CDS); or - d.
-Based on a drug order received over the phone. - e.
-When any of the above situations occur, the RN functioning under nurse protocols: - 1) Adds the written information or documents the oral information received (e.g., medical diagnosis, physician's prescription) to the patient's chart - 2) Reviews any written information in the chart and
+Based on a prescription written by either a public health or private physician, - Based on an order received from the District Health Director or delegating physician if the drug is not listed in the appropriate nurse protocol, - Pursuant to an order written on a patient's chart by a physician, an advanced practice registered nurse, physician's assistant or another RN, - d.
+Based on a written or verbal recommendation from a communicable disease specialist (CDS); or - e.
+Based on a drug order received over the phone. - f.
+When any of the above situations occur, the RN functioning under nurse protocols: - 1) Adds the written information or documents the oral information received (e.g., medical diagnosis, physician's prescription) to the patient's chart.